 The plot was this: OTT movie writer (and alien) Martin Lloyd, played by Willie Garson returns to Stargate Command to ask for help with ideas for his cinematic version of Wormhole X-Treme, which we’d been introduced to back in the 100th episode during the fifth season.
-But rather than help much, the crew end up pitching their own ideas of what a Stargate movie should be.
-Cue an opportunity for the writers to go wild spoofing different genres and styles, from Star Trek, to Ben Browder’s previous show Farscape, The Wizard of Oz and even Team America: World Police.
+But rather than help much, the crew ends up pitching their own ideas of what a Stargate movie should be.
+Cue an opportunity for the writers to go wild spoofing different genres and styles, from Star Trek to Ben Browder and Claudia Black’s previous show Farscape, The Wizard of Oz, and even Team America: World Police.

 One of the funniest vignettes is where we see the cast, well, recast as a younger, cooler crew – a storyline that includes the late Glee star Cory Monteith as a young Cameron Mitchell.

-Mallozzi: That was a Rob Cooper idea.
+Joseph Mallozzi: That was a Rob Cooper idea.
 He dug deep into those CW shows because it was dead-on.
 It was very teen soap opera.
-I remember when SGU came out, some of the fans were not very happy… they equated SGU with that teen soap vignette.
+I remember when [Stargate Universe] came out, some of the fans were not very happy… they equated SGU with that teen soap vignette.